• Projects

 Drawing at its best is not what your eyes see but what our mind understands.
 (Millard Sheets)

-Through practice and research I have come to realise that a majority of abstract paintings are forged through the elements of drawing.
-It may not be a conscious act in many cases of abstract art, but an intrinsic acquired skill that has naturally developed over a course of time.
+Through practice and research I have examined a number of abstract paintings which originate from the observation of the visible world.
+I found that several appear to be forged through the elements of drawing.
+It may not be a conscious act in many cases, but an intrinsic approach that has naturally developed over a course of time.

 DRAWING RESURRECTED THROUGH PAINT